jasonally/hack_this_site_missions/realistic/mission_14.md

 For the purposes of this mission I'll continue to outline what I found to be the steps to finish the mission, but note that a big part of it isn't really reproducible anymore.

 ### Details from the Site Layout
 The mission site has the look and feel of what Yahoo looked like in the late 1990s.
-I guess this mission was made before Google superseded Yahoo as the dominate search engine.
+I guess this mission was made before Google superseded Yahoo as the dominant search engine.
 If you click through the pages you'll see basic versions of what a search engine, even in the 2020s, offers: results for web search, news, and finance, and functionalities for email, webpage development, and connecting with other people.

 The mission solution likely involves some way of getting admin access, so I thought an initial step would be to make an account, similar to what we did in [Realistic Mission 8](https://github.com/jasonally/hack_this_site_missions/blob/master/realistic/mission_08.md).
 I couldn't get the feature to work and I wasn't able to make an account, so I figured I would look elsewhere.

 ### Functionalities Vulnerable to SQL Injection
-Several functionalties have pages which take in URL parameters, including the pages for search, news, and finance.
+Several functionalities have pages which take in URL parameters, including the pages for search, news, and finance.
 Trying SQL injection inputs is an obvious first step, similar to what we did in [Realistic Mission 9](https://github.com/jasonally/hack_this_site_missions/blob/master/realistic/mission_09.md).
 The news URLs eventually stand out, because URLs for nonexistent news articles like https://www.hackthissite.org/missions/realistic/14/news.cgi?story=20 return a strange error message: `Failed to load 20.news`.

 The backend program takes the URL, grabs whatever value you provide for story, and looks for a file containing that value and a .news suffix.
 This isn't a definitive article not found error message we'd expect to see, and it's a hint this can be tampered with.